 And at the centre of all this is your Kanban board, showing where all your contracts and supplier records are within your processes.

-At any time you can review your board and see where you might need to direct your attention.
+At any time you can review your contract management workflow 'board' and see where you might need to direct your attention.
 And the more you use it, the more you can then see where the roadblocks are and whether you can improve your processes.